ku60/Twitter-user-info-retrieval/README.md

 # Twitter-user-info-retrieval

 you need to prepare
-.new Twitter account
+.new Twitter account \n
- to use Twitter fully. memo the username and password .ChromeDriver install to your environment
+ to use Twitter fully. memo the username and password \n .ChromeDriver install to your environment
 .activate your Google API of Google Drive and Google Sheet